Guided Tour

 }

-and the providing that in the set of inputs to the workflow.
+Then providing that file in the set of inputs to the workflow.

 {